Announcing Tithe.ly Giving Statements: An Updated Feature to Tackle Year-End Giving

-The most significant change taking place in church giving is donating online.
+The most significant change taking place in church giving is the creation of online donation for a new donor experience.

 According to research, every year, more and more people prefer to donate their tithes and offerings online.
 Whether it’s donating to their church via online giving, text giving, or mobile giving, church online giving is the new normal.